 - 1 Tbsp Walnut (minced/finely chopped) or pecan

-- 1 Tbsp Soy sauce or tamari for gluten-free
+- 1 Tbsp Soy sauce -> gluten-free soy sauce substitutes

 - 2 Tbsp Tomato paste